srettha/maqe-api/README.md

 }
 ```

 Here is the [collection](https://www.getpostman.com/collections/312eede5457e726e0f87) to for all the endpoints for this projects.
+You can import via link right away with this.

 - CRUD for `authors` along with its pagination